 We also note whenever an activity or attraction is free with the purchase of the New Orleans Power Pass, a tourist discount card.

-If you don’t feel like paying for a boat tour, you can always take a hike or paddle around the swamp with your family.
+If you prefer to not spend money on this activity, you can hike or paddle around the swamp with your family.

 2) Discover Audubon Zoo

 This zoo has dozens of different exhibits including one with animals that are typical of those found in Louisiana’s wetlands.

 The zoo also has activities that kids will enjoy like their train ride around the zoo and their carousel.

 Bring a bathing suit to cool down in the water park called Cool Zoo!